This post may contain affiliate links. Please read our disclosure policy.

 Recipe Options

-• Bean Choice: While canned black beans are convenient, using freshly cooked black beans (see instructions below) can elevate the dish’s flavor and texture.
+- Bean Choice: While I love the convenience of canned black beans for quick weeknight cooking, starting with dried beans gives incredible flavor (see instructions below).
 If you have the time, it’s worth the effort.
 (And if you love pinto beans, see this recipe for Homemade Refried Beans or Slow Cooker Pinto Beans.)

 How to Cook Dry Black Beans